No Class July 4th! Have a great weekend!

-I encourage movement and exploration away from fixed positions to help you feel your bodies natural rhythms.
+I encourage movement and exploration in the poses to help you feel your bodies natural rhythms.
 Then, there can be new inspiration in stillness.

-Trust and confidence come from knowing yourself well from the inside.
+Trust and confidence come from clarity.
+A deep knowing of yourself from the inside.

 When you can feel your light and hold space inside you can command a position on your mat ... and in your life.

 FORREST YOGA NEWS

 Graduates of the Forrest Yoga Teacher Training Course are invited to join Cat Allen and me for the 2016 Mentorship Program!

 The workshop dates are on the following Thursdays.

 Thank you Jeanie Miley for entering my life to remind me to "Choose Love as a way of being in the world."
 Your book "Fierce Love" continues to inspire me to go deeper into understanding the Love in me and how to share it.
 It is a joy to see and be seen with you.

 Thank you for sharing our story in the San Angelo Standard Times.